GhentAnalysis/heavyNeutrino/README.md

 # heavyNeutrino
 New repository for Ghent CMS analysis tuplizer framework (initially created for heavy neutrino analysis).
 In order to have a working copy, one needs to set up the CMSSW release as instructed below.
-For CMSSW\_8, the ./setup.sh script downloads some needed additional packages.
 The tuplizer itself is entirely contained in the multilep directory.

-# Set-up instructions
+# Set-up instructions for branch *displaced*
 ```
 cmsrel CMSSW_9_4_3
 cd CMSSW_9_4_3/src